 The ‘Comparison’ tab received a totally fresh look and feel to it.
 Now it’s very similar to the workflow that you already know from our ‘Reports’ section.
-We will take you step by step through the process of creating your comparison groups.
+We will take you step-by-step through the process of creating your comparison groups.

 The chart that presented data about the user interests of a certain Page will no longer be visible in the tool anymore – no matter how high your permissions within a specific Page are.

 Choosing any date range beyond January 2018 will not work for the old version of the reports.
-Visit our blog or subscribe to newsletter to get a notification about it!
+Visit our blog or subscribe to the newsletter to get a notification about it!

 Even more knowledge, thanks to new metrics!